 Figure 1- EPC rating for 1970s semi-detached property with and without an Ecodan Air Source Heat Pump

 For newly constructed properties the SAP rating improved in the following modelled dwellings:

 The analysis found improvements to the SAP, Environmental Impact and Dwelling Emission Ratings where an air source heat pump was modelled as opposed to a main gas heating system, with the larger detached dwellings seeing the biggest improvements.

 “The Elmhurst modelling has helped us and our clients understand the impact that a heat pump has on retrofit applications under the current legislation,” explains Max Halliwell, Communications Manager for Mitsubishi Electric Heating & Ventilation Systems.

 “More importantly it has highlighted that the methodology for the EPC calculations for heat pumps requires modification to truly show the energy benefits of this renewable technology.
 We look forward to working with Elmhurst on future modelling where we anticipate very significant benefits for our Ecodan range of heat pumps, due to the new grid emission factors.
 We know that heat pumps will play a significant role in the UK’s drive to net zero carbon emissions by 2050.”

 The release of the government’s Future Homes Standard Consultation is expected to significantly increase interest in energy efficiency innovations as housebuilders look to achieve compliance for their building projects.
-The two proposed compliance standards include a reduction of between 20 to 31% of carbon emissions compared to the current standard for an average home (with the latter being the preferred option).
+The proposed compliance standards include a reduction of 31% of carbon emissions compared to the current standard for an average home.
 With 27 million existing houses and the government’s commitment to build 300,000 homes a year by the mid-2020s, while achieving net-zero carbon emissions by 2050, it is clear that the adoption of new technologies could be a viable way to achieve this vision.